Sagacify/sqs-handler/README.md

 **sendBatch(entries)**

-Equivalent of [AWS.SQS.sendBatchMessage](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SQS.html#sendMessageBatch-property) with automatique composition.
+Equivalent of [SendMessageBatchCommand](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/client/sqs/command/SendMessageBatchCommand) with automatique composition.

 *Options differences:*

- - entries[].QueueUrl: useless, SqsHandler.queueUrl will be used instead
+ - entries[].QueueUrl: useless, SQSHandler.queueUrl will be used instead
- - entries[].VisibilityTimeout: SqsHandler.visibilityTimeout will be used instead
+ - entries[].VisibilityTimeout: SQSHandler.visibilityTimeout will be used instead
- - entries[].WaitTimeSeconds: SqsHandler.waitTimeSeconds will be used instead
+ - entries[].WaitTimeSeconds: SQSHandler.waitTimeSeconds will be used instead
  - entries[].MessageAttributes: simple object that will be automatically composed in { DataType, StringValue|BinaryValue }
  - entries[].MessageBody: taken from messageBody and automatically JSON stringified